Erasmus+ funding for teachers and schools — explained

 Benalmádena, Costa del Sol

-Learn in a safe, sunny Mediterranean setting with excellent facilities, just 20 minutes from Málaga international airport.
+Learn in a safe Mediterranean setting with excellent facilities, twenty minutes from Málaga international airport.

 Tailored Programmes